Domminique/mshauri_client_react_redux/README.md

 # AP12022 Dedicated to Wavy, my gorgeous girlfriend.. starDate 24th Sept 2022

-# To support the practise of shipping at Savannaspace in AI, Cloud and Mobile
+# To support the practise of shipping at Savannaspace in AI, Cloud and Mobile,

+# Company Logo and theme : #236de6

 ### The App currently Supports Uchao, Ongata Rongai Online, EmedAfrica, ...